LUMC-BioSemantics/EJP-RD-WP13-FDP-template/README.md

 `Optional` `Must start with "http://" or "https://"`
 #### Keywords
-Keyword(s) related to the dataset with the language tag, separated by comma's (,)
+Keyword(s) related to the dataset with the language tag, separated by comma's (,).

 `Optional`
 #### Themes
-List of concepts that describe the dataset, separated by comma's (,)
+List of concepts that describe the dataset, separated by comma's (,).

 `Required` `each theme must start with "http://" or "https://"` `Themes should be separated with comma's`

 ## Step 3: Distribution sheet
-The second sheet of the template contains metadata of the distributions
+The second sheet of the template contains metadata of the distributions.
 ### Column explanation
 #### Title
 The name of the dataset with the language tag.